Almost coherent modules and almost coherent sheaves: Almost coherent sheaves on schemes and formal schemes

 This finishes the proof. \end{proof}

-\begin{lemma} Let $\X$ be a topologically finitely presented formal $R$-scheme for $R$ as in the Setup~\ref{set-up3}, and let $\F^a$ be an almost finite type (resp. almost finitely presented) $\O_\X^a$-module.
+\begin{lemma} Let $\X$ be a topologically finitely presented formal $R$-scheme for $R$ as in Setup~\ref{set-up3}, and let $\F^a$ be an almost finite type (resp. almost finitely presented) $\O_\X^a$-module.
 Then the $\O_{\X_k}^a$-module $\F^a_k$ is almost finite type (resp. almost finitely presented) for any integer $k$. \end{lemma} \begin{proof} Lemma~\ref{reduction-almost-qcoh} implies that each $\F^a_k$ is an almost quasi-coherent $\O_{X_k}$-module.
 So it is sufficient to find a covering of $\X_k$ by open affines $\sU_{i, k}$ such that $\F^a_k(\sU_{i,k})$ is almost finitely generated (resp. almost finitely presented) over $\O_{\X_k}^a(\sU_{i,k})$.
-We note that underlying topological spaces of $\X$ and $\X_k$ are the same, so we can choose some covering of $\X$ by open affines $\sU_i$ such that $\F^a(\sU_{i})$ are almost finitely generated (resp. almost finitely presented) over $\O_\X^a(\sU_{i})$, and define $\sU_{i,k}$ as the ``reductions'' of $\sU_i$.
+We choose a covering of $\X$ by open affines $\sU_i$ such that $\F^a(\sU_{i})$ are almost finitely generated (resp. almost finitely presented) over $\O_\X^a(\sU_{i})$.
+Since the underlying topological spaces of $\X$ and $\X_k$ are the same, we conclude that $\sU_{i,k}$ form an affine open covering of $\X_k$.
 Then using the vanishing result for higher cohomology groups of adically quas-coherent sheaves on affine formal schemes of finite type \cite[Theorem I.7.1.1]{FujKato} and Lemma~\ref{tensor-product}, we deduce that

 is almost finitely generated (resp. almost finitely presented) over $\O_{\X_k}(\sU_{i,k})$. \end{proof}